Diyala River: Excavations

 At that time, the Diyala was relatively unexplored compared to southern and northern Mesopotamia.
 But looting of sites was already underway.
 As the result, the professional excavations were launched.

 Archaeologists James Breasted and Henri Frankfort were leading these projects.

 These excavations provided very comprehensive data on Mesopotamian archaeology and chronology.
 They covered the time between the late Uruk period and the end of the Old Babylonian period (3000–1700 BC).

 Subsequently, nine detailed monographs were published, but most of the objects, numbering 12,000, remained unpublished.
 Launched in 1992, the Diyala Database Project has been publishing a lot of this material.

 Other scholars who worked there were Thorkild Jacobsen as epigrapher, Seton Lloyd, and Pinhas Delougaz.

-More recently, the Diyala region was also explored intensively as part of the Hamrin Dam Salvage Project.
+Around 1980, the Diyala region was also explored intensively as part of the Hamrin Dam Salvage Project.
 The following sites were excavated from 1977 to 1981: Tell Yelkhi, Tell Hassan, Tell Abu Husaini, Tell Kesaran, Tell Harbud, Tell al-Sarah, and Tell Mahmud.